Sup3Legacy/FerrOS/docs/report/report.md

 ##### Memory allocator

 A very useful primitive traditionaly offered by a system's `libc` is, of course, `malloc`.
-We have our own heap allocator (it is based on Phil Opp.'s designe, that we improved a lot TODO expliquer où).
+We have our own heap allocator (it is based on Phil Opp.'s design, that we improved a lot TODO expliquer où).

 When a program first executes, it is given as arguments the start address and the size of the heap is has been allocated by the kernel.
 The allocator is then initialized with these values.